 I wanted to go but would I get it?
 The woman in Rye got it but her son did not.

 I was excited.
-I’d heard, read and seen so much about strange, opinion-dividing Dungeness but needed to see it for myself.
+I’d heard and read so much about strange, opinion-dividing Dungeness but needed to see it for myself.
 I wanted to gush how, on arrival, the first thing one notices is the sky: sky, sea and pebbles; salt and wind.
 But that would be untrue.

 The first thing one notices is the 1950’s nuclear power station.
 Which I wasn’t expecting.
 I thought that would be removed somehow; distant and easily ignored.
 But no, it broods full-square on, dominating and central (near the pub and miniature railway station), pulling the eye and holding on tight.
 Personally, I think it – alone – deserves all those damning adjectives used by the boy from Rye.
 I pictured the architect printing the words “Aesthetic considerations?” at the top of their brief – then scoring them out and scribbling, “Nah.”
 There is no concession to the landscape, no design beyond the functional, no thought for neighbours forced to look at the bloody thing day in, day out.
 Did the architect think no-one (who mattered) would see it?
 That nobody would care?